JBAltidor/Lazy_Push/README.md

 # Lazy_Push
 Bash script to automatically pull/push a git repository

 The script does the pull/pushing routine for you.
-For those who forget (or ) Just git it an interval, open a new terminal and let it work.
+For those who forget .
+Just git it an interval, open a new terminal and let it work.

 To Use :